hkust-csit6000o/course-project-ustoj/README.md

 - Huang Yangjun: The frontend and the api-server part in backend.
 - Lee TzeFung: The part api-server in backend.
 - Peng Shouheng: The scheduler part in backend.
-- Tang Chaoyang: The system deployment and the scheduler part in backend
+- Tang Chaoyang: The system architecture and the scheduler part in backend